Family Education Rights and Privacy Act (FERPA)

 4) Medical records made and maintained in connection with treatment and disclosed only to individuals providing treatment.

 5) Records that contain only information about an individual after she or he is no longer a student at Bates.
-This exception only pertains to information gathered after the student has left Bates College, for example some records maintained by the Alumni and Parent Office and the Advancement Office.
+This exception only pertains to information gathered after the student has left Bates College, for example some records maintained by the Advancement Office.

 III.
 What must Bates College staff and faculty do to protect FERPA rights and be in compliance with the law?